-What is the asking price on average of houses for sale in Ipswich?
+What is the final sale price of a house in Ipswich?

 As well as looking at the asking price for house for sale in Ipswich, a sensible homeowner or investor will also consider the final price a house sells for.
 This final price may be influenced by elements like the amount people are earning in the area and what opportunities for employment there are in Ipswich.